Interview: Elliott Morgan on Photography

-He’s shot and worked as photography editor for Disorder Magazine, been published in numerous publications, including INDIE Magazine, IDOL Magazine and photographed A-listers like Rupert Grint.
-Not too shabby for a university dropout barely in his 20s.
+He’s shot and worked as photography editor for Disorder Magazine, been published in numerous publications, including Dazed & Confused, Oyster, i-D and photographed A-listers like Daniel Radcliffe, One Direction, Ke$ha.
+Not too shabby for a uni-dropout barely in his 20s.
 I had a chat with London based fashion photographer Elliott Morgan about what makes him tick, his skin deep love of Nikon and his upcoming projects.

 Daniel: What’s up Elliott?

 Daniel: Let’s get started.
 Tell me about yourself, where did all of this begin?

 Elliott: I am a 21 year old photographer based in London (originally from Coventry).
 I am a university drop-out, having studied fine art photography, I left the course to concentrate on my personal fashion based work.
 My interest in photography began when I finished school aged 16.
 I didn’t want to continue school so I joined a local college course in Photography.
 I photographed my friends as part of my projects, when local models expressed interest in shoots.
 It all grew on from that.

 Daniel: What do you remember most from your childhood?

 Elliott: I remember school, friends, being silly and computer games.
 I have nostalgic memories in growing up, I was always encouraged to do whatever I wanted, something I believe has influenced my life choices.

 Daniel: What are you working on at the moment?